Justice and Other Legislation Amendment Bill 2023

 11.46 amMr MADDENSupports

-Spoke in support of the bill, focusing on amendments allowing law practices to destroy client documents after seven years and increased cost disclosure thresholds for legal services.
+Spoke in support of the bill, focusing on the provisions allowing law practices to destroy client documents after seven years and the increase in cost disclosure thresholds.

 4.15 pmHon.
 YM D'ATHSupports

-As Attorney-General, introduced the bill and moved the second reading, outlining reforms including removing restrictions on naming sexual offence defendants and recognising unborn children's deaths as an aggravating factor in criminal sentencing.
+Moved the second reading as Attorney-General, outlining the bill's reforms including removing restrictions on naming sexual offence defendants before committal, recognising the death of unborn children as an aggravating factor in sentencing, and changes to the Legal Profession Act.

 11.56 amMr McDONALDSupports